-Barkhor Street was built for the constructing the Jokhang Temple.
+Barkhor Street was built for the constructing of Jokhang Temple.
 It has a long history of more than 1300 years.
 On Barkhor Street, you can meet the devout pilgrims from thousands of kilometers away, whose ultimate destination is the Jokhang Temple.
 On this street, you can see various kinds of traditional Tibetan handicrafts, exotic goods coming from Nepal, India, Bhutan and surrounding countries.

 # 10. Yarlung Zangbo Grand Canyon

 Yarlung Zangbo Grand Canyon is the deepest and longest canyon in the world.
-It began at Mount Kailash and then reached the junction of Mainling and Medog counties, carved with a U-shaped canyon near the mountain Namjagbarwa, the highest peak in the eastern part of the Himalayas.
+It began at Mount Kailash and then reached the junction of Mainling and Medog counties, carved with a U-shaped canyon near the mountain Namjagbarwa, which's the highest peak in the eastern part of the Himalayas.
 The Grand Canyon is home to many wild animals and rare plants.
 There are nearly 5,000 species of vegetation in the Grand Canyon.
 So it has won the reputation as a natural arboretum, natural zoo, Plant Gene Bank and much more.

 Related Articles & Posts

 Where is Tibet?

 Maps of Tibet shows the location of Tibet on the world, Asia, and China.
 What's more, you can clearly get the information of Tibet attractions, terrain, routes from these maps. ...